 I did a full roundup of this question.

-This is a way to add a custom domain name to your free ecommerce builder— even if it doesn't allow it.
-It doesn't work perfectly but it gets you some of the way there.
+This is a hack to add a custom domain name to your free website builder— even if it doesn’t allow them.
+It doesn’t work perfectly but it gets you some of the way there.

 Let’s say you built a free website on Weebly at